 In Kanyakumari, no matter what your focus may be, you cannot miss the giant statue of Thiruvalluvar.
 The ancient poet and philosopher of Tamil Nadu, who is said to have lived in Kanyakumari.
-This statue was installed at the dawn of 21st century on Jan 1st 2000.
+This statue was installed at the dawn of 21st century on Jan 1st, 2000.
 That makes it a modern Indian marvel.
-Literature on this statue says that it stands on 38 feet platform to mark the 38 chapters of virtue in his work Thirukurral.
+The literature on this statue says that it stands on 38 feet platform to mark the 38 chapters of virtue in his work Thirukurral.
 The stone statue is 133 feet high with face alone some 20 feet high.
-It seems it has been handcrafted under the supervision of stapathi and on the principles of vaastu shastra.
+It seems it has been handcrafted under the supervision of Stapathi and on the principles of Vaastu Shastra.

 Pity is that there is no in situ documentation or guide service that explains this when you are there.
 Should his literature not be available at the same place?
 The ferry does not stop at this island.
 You just pass by it, but you can see it from the Vivekananda Rock Memorial quite clearly.

 Kanyakumari – Places to visit

 Aesthetically, I found the height of the statue its most overpowering characteristic.
 It stands tall in the middle of the ocean.
 Towering the other rock with two temples and overlooking the city of Kanyakumari.
 You can see the stones assembled to stitch the statue together.
 I wondered if we have lost the art of concealing the joints like in our ancient temples?
 Have we lost the art of having monolithic statues – and think of a complete monolithic temple we carved at Ellora?
 I wanted to know why is he facing the city and not the ocean.
 If you know the answer, please share.